Updated by Nazanin Ghodsian, 11/19/2024

 Year: 2018

 Starting from the fringe of a small tropical town, the journey to the spot was an exhausting expedition on foot.
-The lead architect, Cherng Yih Lee, was perambulating over acres of deserted oil palm fields and on what appeared to be one of the last surviving meadows for a dairy farm in the area in a perplexed attempt to find the site border inside a hinterland.
+The lead architect of this construction project, Cherng Yih Lee, was perambulating over acres of deserted oil palm fields and on what appeared to be one of the last surviving meadows for a dairy farm in the area in a perplexed attempt to find the site border inside a hinterland.
 On the first day, the crew struggled to find the precise location of the site because of the big, undulating hills within the agricultural environment, which would soon disappear due to the implementation of development plans for urban housing in the vicinity.

 As the place was examined, an odd pattern in the landscape became apparent.
 A portion of what was subsequently discovered to be a cluster of rubber trees maintained during the land-clearing efforts was bounded by the dominant palm oil palms.
 The subsequent design process was motivated by this experience.